 Here’s a number: $287,923.
 That’s how much the Department of Labor recovered in back wages and liquidated damages from a business that offered comp time instead of overtime.
 So, what is comp time, and when is it OK to give?

-Comp time, comp days, or compensatory time off, is time off you give employees for working overtime hours instead of paying time-and-a-half overtime wages.
-Overtime hours are typically any hours an employee works beyond 40 hours in a week.
+Comp time, comp days, or compensatory time off, is time off given to employees for working overtime hours instead of paying time-and-a-half overtime wages.
+Overtime hours are typically any hours an employee works beyond 40 hours in a workweek.

 Let’s say you have a private business.
 You have a nonexempt employee who works 56 hours in a workweek.
-Instead of paying 16 hours worth of overtime wages to the employee, you give them comp time the next week.
-In this case, you probably violated FLSA comp time laws.
+Instead of paying 16 hours’ worth of overtime wages to the employee, you give them comp time the next week.
+In this case, you likely violated FLSA overtime laws.
 Instead, you should have paid the employee overtime wages for the extra 16 hours worked to remain in compliance with FLSA compensatory time off rules.

 What if employees agree to comp time?

 Odds are, you have to pay overtime wages instead of granting comp time.
-To easily calculate overtime pay for your employees, use Patriot Software’s payroll software.
-We guarantee accurate calculations.
-Check out the software for free!
+Use Patriot Software’s payroll software to calculate overtime pay for your employees easily.
+Check out our software for free!

-This article is updated from its original publication date of May 3, 2017.This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of May 3, 2017.This is not intended as legal advice; for more information, please click here.